robinmoon2/AI_Application_HY/README.md

 To help us with every features presents in the dataset.
 With this feature we can see the correlation between each features and the target variable.
 ![correlation matrix all](images/correlation_all.png)

+## 🔎Evaluation & Analysis

-## Predicting the winner and the victory status of a game.
+### Predicting the winner and the victory status of a game using the dataset features

 To predict the winner and victory status we tried three strategies in order to see which one had the best accuracy.
 To do the prediction we used at must 5 out of 16 features : the number of turns in the game, the players ratings, the opening code used and the number of play of this opening.
 We chose the Random Forest algorithm because it is the best supervised classification algorithm in our opinion.
-The three stratgies were the following :
+The three strategies were the following :
 - prediction with opening code feature encoded with binary encoding,
 - prediction with opening code feature encoded with label encoding,
 - prediction with only the players ratings and the number of turns in the game.